ReDI-School/hh-dcp-python-intermediate/lesson_5/homework_1/README.md

 ### Student Class

-- Should contain attributes such as student name, roll number, and marks (a list of exam scores).
+- It Should contain attributes such as student name, roll number, and marks (a list of exam scores).
 - Implement methods to calculate the average marks of the student and display their details.

 ### Exam Class

-- Should represent an exam with attributes like exam name and marks obtained by the students.
+- It Should represent an exam with attributes like exam name and marks obtained by the students.
 - Include methods for adding marks for students and computing average marks for the exam.

 ## User Interaction